naver/egjs-flicking/docs/docs/api/Flicking.md

 ### bound

-Prevent the view(camera element) from going out of the first/last panel.
-Only can be enabled when `circular=false`.
+Prevent the view(camera element) from going out of the first/last panel, so it won't show empty spaces before/after the first/last panel
+Only can be enabled when `circular=false`

 **Kind**: instance property of [Flicking](#Flicking) **Default**: `false`